eka-lotus/Intro-to-Machine-Learning/README.md

 Error of polynomial fit: 4.761602026870715
 ```

 The training model for linear fit provided the best results with minimum errors for both sets of test data.
 This result shows that **the linear fit provided the best predictions for the given dataset's behavior**, compared with the parabola fit and 19th degree polynomial fit.
+Also, it is interesting to note that the error computed when we used the first 10 and last 10 datapoins is less than when the first 20 datapoints were used.

 ### Sec.
 V. Summary and Conclusions
+This project has explored some algorithms and computational methods used to develop and train a machine learning model.
+Using least-squares error method, we computed the minimum error and found the parameter values to use in the objective function.
+By fixing and sweeping through different combination of parameter pairs, and visualized it on a plot, we found the local minima of errors in each combination of parameter pairs.
+Using hyperparameter tuning to get optimized results of the model fits (i.e. linear fit, parabola fit, and 19th degree polynomial fit), it is found that linear fit was the best fit for this dataset.

+The dataset given in this project was relatively less complex compared with real-world data, which is still possible to predict using a linear fit.
+Although linear fit is a good general practice to create model fits, some complex cases need better, and highly computational models to create the training model.